 The Estelle M. Black Library at Rock Valley College features nearly 75,000 volumes and more than 650 periodicals, and access to the interlibrary loan system.
 It also features spaces for individual and group study, and if you get thirsty, there's a coffee shop in the lobby!

 NJCAA-Division III Rock Valley College plays in Region IV and is a member of the N4C (North Central Community College Conference).
-Head Coach Darin Monroe is coming off his first season at the helm, in which the Golden Eagles went 30-17 and finished second at the Regional Tournament.
+Head Coach Darin Monroe is coming off his second season at the helm.
+Last year the Golden Eagles finished sixth at the NJCAA National Tournament and won the N4C championship.
 Home games are played at the Mulford Campus on a field that was just built in 2003.
 The outdoor facilities consist of four outdoor batting cages, brick dugouts, and press boxes.
 The indoor facilities include a 4,300 seat arena which has two drop down batting cages, as well as a moveable netting system and a student-athlete study lounge.